mrpg/pastetenfabrik/README.md

 Depending on your setup, everybody or only people with an account (see pref.php) are allowed to create new pastes.
-Only the master may delete pastes.
-If your Pastetenfabrik is being operated in private mode, the creator of the paste may also delete his or her own pastes.
+In non-public mode, only the master may delete pastes.
+Additionally, the creator of a paste may also delete his or her own pastes.
+In public mode however, users act as //bureaucrats//: Every registered user is able to delete every paste.

 Paste metadata is stored in pastes.php for the sake of simplicity.
 This solution is also quite fast - even with thousands of pastes - and it is also safe.
 The actual pastes are stored bzip2-compressed.